salcanmor/MAX31855-FPGA/README.md

 Then, that data is sent to the PC (Matlab) through UART.
 A Matlab script, receive the data and convert it into readable numbers. :)

+The data received from the MAX31855 is checked as well using a logic analyzer.

 Matlab usage: MAX31855(COM PORT NUMBER, BAUD RATE).
 Ex.: MAX31855(6,9600)

 Demonstration video (Spanish): https://youtu.be/zYGanct1aHk